 Sheep Sorrel (Rumex acetosella)

-Sheep Sorrel (Rumex acetosella) may be largely considered a weed, but it has been used as a spice and for its beneficial properties for centuries.
+OVERVIEW: Sheep Sorrel may be largely considered a weed, but it has been used as a spice and for its beneficial properties for centuries.
 Native to Europe and Asia, sheep sorrel now grows abundantly throughout the Northern Hemisphere.
-Sheep sorrel herb, sometimes spelled sheep sorrell, can be infused for topical use, steeped as tea, or added to culinary dishes as a tart flavoring.
+Sheep sorrel herb, sometimes spelled sheep sorrel, can be infused for topical use, steeped as tea, or added to culinary dishes as a tart flavoring.